 The BLP powers that be will be pleasantly surprised how it has all worked out, having shown nerves in the wake of the 2016 EU referendum with their decision to freeze junior lawyer pay amid fears that the firm’s core practice area – high end commercial property – could be affected.
 In reality, the market has held up reasonably well, with BLP recognising this by since reversing that pay freeze to increase newly qualified solicitor pay to a substantial £70,000.
-Chatter about a merger with a US firm – fuelled by the collapse the collapse of merger talks with US giant Greenberg Traurig in 2016 – has abated for now.
+Chatter about a merger with a US firm – fuelled by the collapse of merger talks with US giant Greenberg Traurig in 2016 – has abated for now.

 Instead, the big news this year is the rather less headline-grabbing move by BLP to make its iconic 1920s Grade II listed Adelaide House office open plan.
 Views on the wisdom of this vary widely.
 One insider complains that “the move has been less successful than Theresa May’s election campaign”, however another counters that “our new open plan floors are aesthetically appealing”.
 What everyone seems to agree upon is the office’s location across the river from London Bridge Station is pretty good.
 “View over the River Thames = a glorious delight,” a further trainee comments.

 The canteen refurb that has taken place at the same time has also been well-received.
 It is now “much brighter and airier”, with more food options and regular pop-up events, such as summer barbeques which are “especially good with outdoor seating by the river”.
 Nevertheless there are some grumbles about “small portions” and “not enough vegan options”.